AndrewDucDanhDo/Information_System_Development_Methodologies/REPORT.md

 * How might we ensure that our customers are always kept happy and satisfied?
 * How might we direct inbound customers to an Interactive Voice Response unit / Automatic Call Distributor?
 * How might we prevent customers hanging up from long wait times?

+### User Stories: ###
+* As a customer, I want to speak to a relationship manager who has knowledge about my destination so that I can better decide if I want to purchase a holiday package
+* As a relationship manager, I want to be matched with customers based on my skills so that I am more likely to achieve a sale
+* As a customer, I want to be able to served as soon as possible so that I am less likely to experience a long wait time.
+* As a relationship manager, I want to serve the customer with the highest score first so that I can maximise customer loyalty.
+* As a customer with a large score, i want to be able to ensure that i will have minimal waiting time so that i am able to make my booking faster.
+* As a relationship manager i want to make sure the 'profiler tool' operatres smoothly so that customer profiles can be created.
+* As a customer, i want to fill out the 10 minute questionnaire truthfuly and swiftly so that i will be used to build a profile and place me in the correct skill matrix.
+* As a relationship manager, i want to successfuly speak to outbound customers enticingly so that i can attempt to make them inbound customers.
+* As a relationship manager i want to improve the call flow rate so that customers are matched based on RM performence and product knowledge.

 ## **5. Design Thinking** ##
 According to the Empathy Map, Relationship Managers are overwhelmed with the amount of customer calls and require a system that automates the call routing and control.
 Additionally, their customer service quality is insufficient due to the mismatch of the relationship manager's skill level and experience with the customer's level of query.
 Meanwhile, customers are frustrated with the inadequate quality of the travel company's customer service and the wait time during busy periods.